leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 const usedPriusCarPriceLookUpTable = [5000, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 11500];
 ```

 Here we changed the way we key or index the table.
-Instead of using a conditional we used an expression to determine the index.
-As a result, we have to duplicate the values from 2000 - 2009 and subtract 1999 for it to work.
-Each of the methods above works great and it truly depends on the situations and your preferences.
+We used an expression to determine the index, which results in values between 1999-2010, inclusive.
+As a result, we have to duplicate values from 2000 - 2009 and subtract 1999 for it to work.
+Both of these methods work excellently, and it truly depends on your situations and preferences.

-At the end of the day, table-driven methods do take more space, but the gain in readability and maintainability is well worth the trade-off.
-The challenge that comes with table-driven methods is figuring out how to key or index the table.
+In general, table-driven methods do take more space, but the gain in readability and maintainability is well worth the trade-off.
+The biggest challenge that comes with table-driven methods is figuring out how to key or index the table.
 Not every case is simple, but once figured out the rest follows.

 ### Polymorphic Functions